Pac West Motocross Series ™

-Working with a growing number of motorcycle dealers and the state’s leading motocross track operators, Villopoto is bringing back what was a premier northwest motocross tradition, The Pac West Motocross Series.
-Villopoto and a small group of motocross enthusiasts have formed a new company, the Pac West Motocross Promoters Group, to breathe new life into the series.
+Working with a growing number of motorcycle dealers and the state’s leading motocross track operators, Ryan Villopoto has brought back what is the premier northwest motocross tradition, the Pac West Motocross Series®.
+RV and a group of motocross enthusiasts have formed a new company, the Pac West Motocross® Promoters Group, LLC, to help breathe new life into the entire region.

-“Pac West was around when I was a kid,” says Villopoto.
+“Pac West® was around when I was a kid,” says Ryan Villopoto.
 “It used to be a very big series in the Northwest.
-I raced it as a kid.”
+My dad would register me in every class possible to get seat time, so I raced a lot in the series.
+Now we are offering a series weekend with plenty of practice and race seat time.”

-The popular series that dates back to the 1980s would capture the weekends of as many as 800 racers from across Washington, California, Idaho, Oregon and British Columbia, including the participation of many of the state’s motorcycle dealers and race tracks.
+The popular series that dates back to the ‘80s would capture as many as 800 racers from across Washington, California, Idaho, Oregon and British Columbia, including the participation of many of the state’s motorcycle dealers and racetracks.

-“We’ve seen declining participation,” says Villopoto’s friend and partner, Brian Nilsen, who runs Bremerton’s Brothers Powersports with his uncle and also operates Motowest, Kitsap County’s premier motocross track.
+“We saw the decline participation,” says Villopoto’s friend and partner, Brian Nilsen, who runs Bremerton’s Brothers Powersports with his uncle and also operates Moto West, Kitsap County’s premier motocross track.
 “Affordability and the significant time commitment are definitely contributing factors.”

-“To complete a typical series, a family must spend one out of every four weekends a year at motocross tracks across the region,” Nilsen said.
-“Many families start a series but a significant number of them simply can’t dedicate the time and resources needed to support 12 to 14 weekends of racing or can’t complete a series due to conflicting race events.”
+“To complete a typical series, a family can spend one out of every four weekends a year at motocross tracks across the region,” Nilsen said.
+“Many families start a series but a significant number of them simply can’t dedicate the time and resources needed to support 12 to 14 rounds of racing or can’t complete a series due to conflicting race events.”

 “In the old days, we would stand by the track and root for the racers.
 You could see your riders coming down the track,” remembers Bill Cameron, owner of Skagit Powersports in Burlington, Wash.
 “There would be giant trailers with a shop in it in the pits, with a dad and two kids with two bikes each.
 But then, dad lost his job.”

-Cameron is optimistic and energized by the organizers behind the new Pac West series and recognizes a strengthening economy and stronger employment – factors that help fuel motorsports participation.
-For Cameron, the Pac West series is an opportunity to breathe new life into his dealership’s motocross team and encourage some friendly competition with other dealers across the state.
-A dealer trophy for the best overall score of their riders is part of the new series.
+Cameron is optimistic and energized by the organizers behind the new Pac West Series® and recognizes a strengthening economy and stronger employment – factors that help fuel motorsports participation.
+For Cameron, the Pac West Series® is an opportunity to breathe new life into his dealership’s motocross team and encourage some friendly competition with other dealers across the state.

 “We’re going to get involved with incentives and the spirit,” Cameron says.
 “Given the size and design of the series, a lot of new riders and non-professional riders can do the whole series.
 Once the word gets out on this, I’m going to send out email blasts that we’re looking for riders.”